apallier/testing-traductions/approche-test-automatique-conduite-par-contexte/chap-0-intro.md

-# Une approche du Test automatique conduite par le contexte
+# Une approche du Test automatique contexto-guidé

 > A Context-Driven Approach to Automation in Testing